 The Sakchyam Access to Finance for the Poor Programme (Sakchyam) is funded by UKaid as part of an agreement between the Governments of Nepal and the UK.
-Sakchyam is implemented by Louis Berger for the Department for International Development (DFID Nepal) in partnership with local and international institutions.
+Sakchyam is implemented by Louis Berger for the Foreign Commonwealth and Development Office (FCDO) in partnership with local and international institutions.

 The programme, valued at £27.5 million, is working with the public and private sectors to leverage access and facilitate financial sector development in Nepal for Small and Medium Enterprises (SMEs) and for poor people with a focus on the Sudur Paschim, Karnali and Province 5, and beyond.
 To do so, the programme focuses on three main outputs: